northle/docs/src/docs/advanced/encryption-and-hashing.md

 ## Configuration

 To provide best security, your app should have unique key for encrypting data.
-The `ENCRYPTION_KEY` is stored in `.env` file and it's generated automatically when you're creating new project.
+The `ENCRYPT_KEY` is stored in the `.env` file and it's generated automatically when you're creating new project.
 You can regenerate it using CLI command:

 ```shell
 $ npm run key:generate